altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former French engineer.
- - Among other things, I'm interested in scientific computing, machine learning, software engineering and powder metallurgy
+ - Among other things, I'm interested in scientific computing, machine learning, software engineering and powder metallurgy.
+ - I enjoy to build interactive dashboards/web applications.
  - I'm a gamer, runner, cookery enthusiast and avid traveler.
- - I have an amazing wife and two cats
+ - I have an amazing wife and two cats.

 ## 👨‍🔬 Science